Generic selectors

 Why have Southend scrapped new stadium plans?

-The saga has been ongoing since 2017, when the club agreed with Southend-on-Sea Borough Council to build 500 residential homes on Roots Hall and extra housing on the site of the proposed new stadium.
-The income from these developments was planned to provide the necessary finance to build the new stadium, which was initially planned to hold 21,000 fans.
+The story has been ongoing since 2017, when the club agreed with Southend-on-Sea City Council to build 500 residential homes at Roots Hall, and extra housing on the site of the proposed new stadium.
+The income from these developments was supposed to provide the necessary finance to build the new stadium, which was initially planned to hold 21,000 fans.

 How the new stadium may have looked